 - Premium.
 This account costs 6.99 EUR per month.
 It adds to the Standard account with priority support, higher withdrawal, no more monthly limits, and several forms of insurances.

 - Metal.
 This account costs 12.99 EUR per month.
 This account adds to the Premium account a concierge service and 0.1% cashback on European purchases and 1% cashback abroad.

 Let’s start with European customers.
-European customers can withdraw 1000 GBP per withdrawal, 1500 GBP per day and 4000 GBP per month.
-For online purchases, they can purchase for a maximum of 10’000 GBP per day or 30’000 GBP per month.
+European customers can withdraw 1000 GBP per withdrawal, 1500 GBP per day, and 4000 GBP per month.
+They can purchase for a maximum of 10’000 GBP per day or 30’000 GBP per month for online purchases.
 U.S. customers have smaller limits.
 They can withdraw 1000 USD per day and 4000 USD per month.
 And they can pay online for 2000 USD per day and 10’000 USD per month.

 Revolut has much higher limits than TransferWise.
 Moreover, their system is much simpler.
 However, for most users, the limits of TransferWise should be more than sufficient.

 Money transfer prices

 What is most impressive with these two services is their prices.
 Standard credit cards make you pay a substantial fee for foreign currency exchanges.
 It is typically between 1.5% and 2.5% on each amount.
 Both TransferWise and Revolut are significantly cheaper than that!
 It is their primary purpose.
 For me, this is the thing I am looking the most into to compare these two services.